Edward T. Jackson

-Edward Jackson is Adjunct Research Professor in the School of Public Policy and Administration at Carleton University, where he is cross-appointed to the Norman Paterson School of International Affairs and the Institute of African Studies.
+Edward Jackson is Adjunct Research Professor in the School of Public Policy and Administration at Carleton University.
 He also serves as Senior Research Fellow with the Carleton Centre for Community Innovation.

 For more than two decades, Professor Jackson was a member of the faculty of Carleton’s graduate School for Public Policy and Administration, retiring in 2014.
-His research and teaching interests have included program management, program evaluation, regional development, civil society, social enterprise, social finance and impact investing, higher education, community-university partnerships, and foreign aid.
+His research and teaching interests have included program management, program evaluation, regional development, civil society, social enterprise, social finance, impact investing and gender lens investing, higher education, community-university partnerships, and foreign aid.

 From 2007 to 2010, he served as Associate Dean (Research, Graduate Affairs and Faculty Development) in the Faculty of Public Affairs, and chaired university working groups on partnership and community engagement.
-Professor Jackson was also founding Director and later Chair of the Carleton Centre for Community Innovation and co-founded the Community Economic Development Technical Assistance Program, the Carleton-World Bank International Program for Development Evaluation Training, and the Gender Equality Measurement Group at the University.
+Professor Jackson was also founding Director and later Chair of the Carleton Centre for Community Innovation and co-founded the Community Economic Development Technical Assistance Program, and the Carleton-World Bank International Program for Development Evaluation Training, and the Gender Equality Measurement Group at the University.

-He has directed research, evaluation and outreach projects supported by the Aga Khan Foundation of Canada, Australia’s Department of Foreign Affairs and Trade, Bell Canada, CIBC, the Danish Ministry of Foreign Affairs, Global Affairs Canada, the International Development Research Centre, Investing in Women, the Mastercard Foundation, the Match International Women’s Fund, the McConnell Foundation, the Ontario Trillium Foundation, the Rockefeller Foundation, Royal Bank of Canada, the Social Sciences and Humanities Research Council of Canada, the Swiss Agency for Development and Cooperation, United Nations Environment Programme, UN Women, World Bank, and World University Services of Canada (WUSC).
+He has directed research, evaluation, outreach and training projects supported by the Aga Khan Foundation of Canada, Australia’s Department of Foreign Affairs and Trade, Bell Canada, CIBC, Danish Ministry of Foreign Affairs, Equality Fund, Global Affairs Canada, International Development Research Centre, Investing in Women, Mastercard Foundation, McConnell Foundation, Ontario Trillium Foundation, Rockefeller Foundation, Royal Bank of Canada, Social Sciences and Humanities Research Council of Canada, Swiss Agency for Development and Cooperation, United Nations Environment Programme, UN Women, World Bank, and World University Services of Canada (WUSC).

-Professor Jackson served as Convenor of the 2015 Community, College and University Exposition, or C2UExpo 2015, a major international conference on community-campus partnerships.
-He was founding Principal Investigator (2012-2014), and currently Senior Advisor, for the SSHRC-funded Community First: Impacts of Community Engagement Project, a seven-year, $3-million partnered action-research initiative on poverty, food security, environmental sustainability, and violence against women operating in seven Canadian provinces.
+Professor Jackson served as Convenor of the 2015 Community, College, and University Exposition, or C2UExpo 2015, a major international conference on community-campus partnerships.
+He was founding Principal Investigator (2012-2014) for the SSHRC-funded Community First: Impacts of Community Engagement Project, an eight-year, $3-million partnered action-research initiative on poverty, food security, environmental sustainability, and violence against women operating in seven Canadian provinces.
 In recent years, he has led research projects on gender lens investing in emerging markets and community-university partnerships for affordable housing.